SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

     </div>
 </div>
 <div class="caption">
     Figure {{ fig_Wasp8tess }}.
-Combined light curve (top) and TTV data (bottom) for Wasp-8, as observed by the *TESS* spacecraft.
+Combined light curve (top) and TTV data (bottom) for Wasp-8, as observed by the <em>TESS</em> spacecraft.
 Note the large transit depths as compared to HATS-46, and the correspondingly small uncertainties in the TTV residuals that result from that.
 </div>

 With *TESS* light curves collected from the Mikulski archive for space telescopes, additional mid-transit times could be computed to complement those collected from the exoplanet transit database and ExoClock database, as was briefly touched upon in [this section](#Project-objectives).